guedou/scapy-handson/trophies/playing_with_tls.md

 - edit the `tls_trophy.py` template
 - send a ClientHello
 - parse the received data with the `TLS` class
-- can you get the two ertificates sent by the server ?
+- can you get the two certificates sent by the server ?

 ## Hints